Published by Jeremy. Last Updated on June 10, 2024.

 We're always on the lookout for new travel affiliates and products to help generate revenue on our travel blogs.

-One company that has been making waves in recent years is Stay22, a 3rd party affiliate company with unique blogging tech like maps with live API pricing of hotels, optimized redirects, generous payout terms, and, as of early 2023, a unique pop-up tool aptly known as POP.
+One company that has been making waves in recent years is Stay22, a 3rd party affiliate company with unique blogging tech like maps with live API pricing of hotels, optimized redirects, generous payout terms, and, as of early 2023, a unique pop-up tool aptly known as Nova (formerly called POP and renamed in mid-2024).

-So in this one, I thought I'd share more about the POP tool from Stay22, my performance data over the 12 months monitored, and draw a few conclusions about how POP influenced my earnings.
+So in this one, I thought I'd share more about the Nova tool from Stay22, my performance data over the 12 months monitored, and draw a few conclusions about how Nova influenced my earnings.

-As its name implies, POP is the triggered popup product within this umbrella.
+As its name implies, Nova is the triggered popup product within this umbrella.

 The way it works is simple.
 When a user visits your site, Stay22's proprietary algorithm will determine if your reader will likely book a travel-related product soon.
 This could be a hotel, flight, car rental, activity, or more.
 If they meet a set of conditions, a popup will appear in a new browser to open a booking page for the user.